REFORMERS-EnergyValleys/reformers-dt-model-api/README.md

 *NOTE*:
 The instructions above create a self-signed certificate.
 This will cause browsers and other software to complain about security risks.

+### Automated deployment

+The deployment can be automated with the help of [CI/CD](https://en.wikipedia.org/wiki/CI/CD) workflows.
+File [.gitlab-ci.yaml](./.gitlab-ci.yaml) gives an example for the configuration of a [GitLab CI/CD pipeline](https://docs.gitlab.com/ci/).

 ## Usage